The 12:01 AM Rule: When Your Policy Actually Ends

 Will my insurer notify me before my car insurance expires?

-Most states require insurers to send a nonrenewal notice 30 to 90 days before your policy expires.
-Recent 2026 updates in states like Texas now require written reasons for nonrenewal, and states like Wisconsin automatically extend coverage if the required notice isn't sent in time.
+Most states require insurers to send a nonrenewal notice 30 to 70 days before your policy expires.
+Notable 2025–2026 updates include Georgia extending its nonrenewal notice period from 30 to 60 days, Texas now requiring written reasons for nonrenewal (effective January 1, 2026), and Louisiana extending its cancellation and nonrenewal notice period to 60 days (effective July 1, 2026).
 However, this notice is a courtesy — not a guarantee of continued coverage.
 It's your responsibility to renew, switch, or confirm coverage in time, and to verify that any auto-renewal payment processed successfully.

 Does a one-day gap in car insurance really affect my future rates?

 Yes — even a gap of one day is flagged as a coverage lapse by insurers.
-Research shows a lapse can increase your annual premium by up to $251 on average nationally, and up to $591 in high-cost states like Florida.
+A short lapse of 30 days or less can raise your premium by approximately 8–11%, while a lapse of 31 days or more can push rates up by 22–35% or higher depending on your state and insurer.
 You may also lose continuous coverage discounts and, in some states, face SR-22 requirements that further elevate your rate for 2–3 years.
-To protect your rates, always ensure your new policy starts before your old one ends, and check out our guide on car insurance coverage gaps for more strategies.
+Louisiana's Act 476 (effective January 2026) offers first-lapse rate protections for qualifying long-term customers, but driving uninsured remains illegal everywhere.
+Check out our guide on car insurance coverage gaps for more strategies to protect your rates.